boranseckin/asm/README.md

 - Multiple arguments can be seperated by a space or a comma or both.
 - Labels must be unique from instructions and other labels.
 - Labels must end with a colon.
+- The code must end with `end` instruction, otherwise the interpreter will exit 1.
 - Everything is case-insensitive except the label names.
 - Indentations, multiple spaces and line breaks are ignored by the interpreter.